Barry Smith (ontologist): Research activities

+Historical background of work in ontology

 From the beginning of his career, Smith worked in the field of ontology, his interest in this field having been prompted by the book Time and Modes of Being by the Polish philosopher Roman Ingarden.
-At first he focused on the history of ontology as a sub-discipline of philosophy, focusing especially on philosophers in the tradition of Brentano and Husserl, including not only Ingarden but also other pupils of Husserl such as Adolf Reinach and Johannes Daubert A special focus was on the theory of ontological dependence and part-whole relations proposed by Husserl, a theory which was applied by Husserl's students for example to the understanding of the ontology of mental and linguistic acts.
-In 1984 he co-authored the paper "Truth-Makers", which is said to have 'introduced the truth-maker idea as a contribution to the correspondence theory of truth' a still active research program at the borderlines of logic, semantics and philosophical ontology that is based on a new understanding of the correspondence theory of truth.
+At first he focused on the history of ontology as a sub-discipline of philosophy, focusing especially on philosophers in the tradition of Brentano and Husserl, including not only Ingarden but also other pupils of Husserl such as Adolf Reinach and Johannes Daubert.
+A special focus was on the theory of ontological dependence and part-whole relations proposed by Husserl, a theory which was applied by Husserl's students for example to the understanding of the ontology of mental and linguistic acts.
+In 1984 he co-authored the paper "Truth-Makers", which is said to have "introduced the truth-maker idea as a contribution to the correspondence theory of truth", a still-active research program at the borderlines of logic, semantics and philosophical ontology that is based on a new understanding of the correspondence theory of truth.